 Things to consider when picking your seat at a White Sox game

-- Seat Level: Seat level will determine what you have access to at the game.
+• Seat Level: Seat level will determine what you have access to at the game.
 The 100-level seats are good if you want to walk around and explore.
-The 500-level tickets are cheaper and don’t get you access to everything, but you can still access the Kids Club.
+The 500-level tickets are cheaper, but don’t get you access to everything.
+All ticket holders can access all levels of the Kids Zone.

-- Aisle: Aisle seats are nice for obvious reasons.
-With a baby, it’s nice to have aisle access to easily get up for walks, nursing, snacks and diaper changes.
+• Aisle: Aisle seats are nice in general, but especially with a baby.
+It’s nice to have aisle access to easily get up for walks, nursing, snacks and diaper changes.

-- Row in Section: If you have a standing child, a seat in the front row of a section is a good way to let them stand and not bother the people in front of you.
-Depending on the location though, this might also be an added danger.
+• Row in Section: If you have a standing child, a seat in the front row of a section is a good way to let them stand and not bother the people in front of you.
+Depending on the location though, this might also be an added danger because there is sometimes a drop-off down to the walkway or next level below.

 Special ticket offers & promotions